panzerdp/dmitripavlutin.com/content/posts/2016-09-14-javascript-unicode/index.md

 ---

 This story starts with a confession: I was afraid of Unicode for a long time.
-When a programming task required Unicode knowledge, I was searching for a hackable solution for the problem, without detailed sense what I was doing.
+When a programming task required Unicode knowledge, I was searching for a hackable solution for the problem, without a detailed sense of what I was doing.

 My avoiding continued until I faced a problem that required detailed Unicode knowledge.
 There was no way to apply situational solutions.

 After applying some efforts, reading a bunch of articles - surprisingly it wasn't hard to understand it.
 Well, some articles required reading at least 3 times.

-As it turns out, Unicode is an universal and elegant standard.
+As it turns out, Unicode is a universal and elegant standard.
 It may be tough because of a bunch of abstract terms hard to stick to.

 If you have gaps in understanding Unicode, now is the right time to face it!
 It's not that hard.
 Make yourself a tasteful tea or coffee ☕.
-And let's dive into the wonderful world of abstraction, characters, astrals and surrogates.
+And let's dive into the wonderful world of abstraction, characters, astrals, and surrogates.

 The post explains the basic concepts of Unicode.
 This creates the necessary ground.
 Then it clarifies how JavaScript works with Unicode and what traps you may encounter.